Disclaimer: Originally published in April 2019. It is being republished since it still remains an interesting topic till today.

 Communism believes in attaining equality through extreme methods that even involves suspending the rights of a common man who opposes the ideology.

-This ideology may seem like a Utopian idea, after all every one stays happy without any class distinction or inequality, but the ground reality is different and breaks the image of “idealism” it potrays.
+This ideology may seem like a Utopian idea, after all everyone stays happy without any class distinction or inequality, but the ground reality is different and breaks the image of “idealism” it portrays.

 Communism involves state ownership which means that the state would own all the enterprises and provide equal wage to one and all.
-Thus if you’re a working class, you would have to work extra to make yourself capable of the income you are earning.
+Thus if you’re working-class, you would have to work extra to make yourself capable of the income you are earning.

 If you belong to a “white collar” job then you would just work to get your basic pay without any incentive to become successful or earn money.
 So the state shall pay and provide you basic facilities without any extra bonus, profit or luxuries.

 Apart from this, state ownership also takes a toll on the economy of the country.

 It is the radical right-wing ideology that involves authoritarianism and dictatorship.
 One of the most radical movements ever led in the world was Fascism with examples like Hitler and Mussolini.